 Lip licker’s dermatitis is cause by direct irritation of saliva, so, it is considered as irritant contact dermatitis.
 Severe irritation may further lead to cracking and secondary bacterial infection.

 What Causes Lip Licker’s Dermatitis?

 During cold season or during dry climates our lips often get dried.
 When lips gets dried child often develops a habit of repetitive licking of their lips to moisten them with saliva, which will temporary relief the dryness.
 But, when saliva comes in constant contact with lips and surrounding skin it dries and irritates the skin resulting in lip licker’s dermatitis.

-It can be diagnosed clinically by typical rash around the mouth which can be reached easily by tongue.
+It is diagnosed clinically by typical rash around the mouth that can be easily reached by tongue.
 But be warned there are other conditions that might also resemble such rash, so if you are unsure, visiting a dermatologist might be helpful.

 It is often difficult to treat lip lickers dermatitis, as child develops a habit of persistent lip leaking.
 The most important treatment is to ask for the child to stop licking her lips.
 So educating child about the habit and its consequences might help.

 For mild cases regular application of Vaseline will work wonder.
 For moderate to severe cases your doctor may prescribe 1% hydrocortisone cream for a few days, which will usually clear the skin.
 After that, regular use of Vaseline will help moisturize and protect the skin.
 For best result apply a thick layer of Vaseline around the mouth and re-apply every 30 minutes.
 It is better to give a box of Vaseline to your child so he/she can apply on regular interval.
 With proper treatment, it goes away in a couple of weeks with no scarring or permanent skin damage.

 How can I Prevent Lip Licker’s Dermatitis?